Employment Appeal Tribunal allows cross-appeal in schools case

 Louise qualified as a Solicitor in 2005 and joined Brachers in 2010.
 She has worked with specialist sectors including agriculture, construction, manufacturing, education and healthcare and regularly provides external training.

 She has represented clients at court since 1996 as a court clerk, then specialising in personal injury claims and appearing on behalf of clients in the Small Claims Court.
 Her work now involves a variety of employment law cases from defending employment tribunal claims from one to multi-day actions as well as multi-party cases to breach of TUPE.

 Louise has spent 18 months on secondment to a large public sector organisation and more recently to a large construction business.
 This has given Louise an invaluable insight into legal issues from a client’s perspective and enabled her to gain a thorough understanding of the challenges that businesses face on a daily basis.

 Louise has a keen interest in the education sector and is part of the firm’s Education Group as well as outside of work sitting as a Governor for the Waterfront UTC.
-She is also an active member of the local business community and contributes through her work as a member of the Steering Group of the Rochester Business Guild and works closely with Mid-Kent CIPD to provide employment law seminars and webinars.
+She is also an active member of the local business community and contributes through her work as Vice-Chair of the Steering Group of the Rochester Business Guild and works closely with Mid-Kent CIPD to provide employment law seminars and webinars.

 Louise specialises in: